Nursery education is for three and four year olds.

 This will reduce the amount of places available to other applicants.

-If the total number of preferences for admission to a nursery exceeds the number of places we will apply the following order of priority to allocate the available places:
+If the total number of preferences for admission to a nursery exceeds the number of places the following order of priority will be applied to allocate the available places:

 - Looked-after children (children in public care) and previously looked-after children